 Crab Eggs Benedict

 Rich and creamy, bright with lemon, this classic brunch dish also makes a great supper when paired with a simple green salad.
 For an even richer dish, top each muffin half with a few slices of avocado before adding the crab.
-Suggested Wine Pairing: 2016 a2 Rose
+Suggested Wine Pairing: a2 Rose or Shepherds Mark

 - 6 Lg Egg Yolks

 - 1 1/2 cups Melted Unsalted Butter

 - 1/2 tsp Salt

 - 1/8 tsp Freshly Ground Black Pepper

 - 1/8 tsp Cayenne

 - 3 cups Dungeness Crab @ room temperature